Episodes: 33 (half-hour)

 Hank (Brian Doyle-Murray) has been a regular at the bar for years.
 His views on race and ethnicity are often inappropriate, but a source of constant amusement for the bar.
 Underneath his grumpy exterior, Hank is a kind and beloved member of the Sullivan & Son family.

 What do you think?
-Do you like Sullivan & Son?
-Do you think it should be cancelled or renewed for another season?
+Do you like the Sullivan & Son TV show?
+Do you think it should have been cancelled or renewed for a fourth season?